 Let’s find out.

 If more than one ISP is available, you’ll want to do some comparison shopping.
-Compare Internet speeds, TV packages, and prices.
+Compare Cox Internet speeds, TV packages, and promotional prices.

 If you’ve settled on Cox, how do you know what plan is the best option?

 Consider your TV viewing habits.
-Don’t buy a bundle if you never watch cable TV.
-Instead, spend the extra money increasing the download speed of your Internet for streaming.
+Don’t buy a bundle if you never watch basic cable television.
+Instead, spend the extra money increasing the download speed of your Cox Internet Ultimate for streaming.

-However, if you like TV, make sure to check the channel list for your specific zip code.
+However, if you like cable television, make sure to check the channel list for your specific zip code.
 Cox doesn’t offer the same channels across all service locations.
 Make sure you’re paying for channels you want to watch.

 How many people live in your household?
 Bronze and Silver packages support anywhere from one to five devices.
 Gold and Platinum packages are better for larger households.
 They support up to nine devices.

 Is Cox the country’s best Internet provider?
 Not really.
-Their customer service is poor, and their bundles can be confusing to navigate.
+Their customer service has received mixed reviews, and their bundles can be confusing to navigate.
 However, they still have lots to like.

-Cox excels at providing affordable TV and Internet bundles with fast speeds and a wide variety of entertainment options.
+Cox excels at providing affordable Internet TV bundles with fast speeds and a wide variety of entertainment options.
 Generally, stay away from both their high-end and low-priced bundles.
 Instead, their Silver and Gold bundles provide the best overall value for most users.